Adaptive Bayesian Beamforming for Imaging by Marginalizing the Speed of Sound: Introduction

 \section{Introduction}

-\bstctlcite{IEEEexample:BSTcontrol} \IEEEPARstart{B}{beamforming} algorithms \cite{knight_digital_1981,van_veen_beamforming_1988,van_trees_optimum_2002} for imaging require accurate physical modeling of the system to achieve high resolution.
-Often it is assumed that the signal propagates in a linear ``direct path'' with a globally fixed propagation speed of the medium.
+\bstctlcite{IEEEexample:BSTcontrol} \IEEEPARstart{B}{beamforming} algorithms \cite{knight_digital_1981,vanveen_beamforming_1988,vantrees_optimum_2002} for imaging require accurate physical modeling of the system to achieve high resolution.
+It is often assumed that the signal propagates in a linear ``direct path'' with a globally fixed propagation speed of the medium.
 This model is ``wrong but useful'', as George Box would comment, but discrepancies between the actual physics and the model result in lower image resolution and artifacts~\cite{holfort_investigation_2008}.
-For example, sonar imaging in shallow waters suffers from multipath artifacts~\cite{blomberg_improving_2013}, while ultrasound imaging has to deal with inhomogeneous media~\cite{pinton_sources_2011,perrot_so_2021}.
-Since we focus on applications with complex acoustic propagation (such as sonar, medical ultrasound, and seismology), with some loss of generality, we will hereafter refer to the propagation speed as the \acrfull{sos}.
+For example, sonar imaging in shallow waters suffers from multipath artifacts~\cite{blomberg_improving_2013}, ultrasound imaging has to deal with inhomogeneous media~\cite{pinton_sources_2011,perrot_you_2021}.
+Since we focus on applications with complex acoustic propagation (such as sonar, medical ultrasound, and seismology), with some loss of generality, we will hereafter refer to the propagation speed as the \acrfull*{sos}.

+Modeling the \acrshort*{sos} of sonar is particularly difficult since the propagation speed varies by depth, salinity, ocean temperature, and weather.
+As such, modeling the \acrshort*{sos} profile~\citep[\S 9.1.2]{ainslie_principles_2010} is challenging, and the resulting profile will often be imperfect.
+As such, for beamforming, selecting the right \acrshort*{sos} is not only difficult, but any fixed choice will often suffer from modeling imperfections.

-Various approaches have been proposed to combat the issue of~\acrshort{sos} selection.
-Some works have proposed to statistically estimate the propagation speed~\cite{stahli_bayesian_2021,ali_local_2022}, and some of these have been specifically proposed in the context of beamforming~\cite{perrot_so_2021}.
-Although the method of Stahli \textit{et al.} \cite{stahli_bayesian_2021} provides pixel-wise estimates of the~\acrshort{sos}, it requires \textit{a priori} segmentation of the target field, and its utility for beamforming has yet to be studied.
-Meanwhile, adaptive beamformers such as variants of the \acrshort{mvdr} beamformer, which are purely statistical signal processing-based approaches,~\cite{van_veen_beamforming_1988,krim_two_1996} have shown to be effective against \acrshort{sos} mismatch~\cite{holfort_investigation_2008} and other inconveniences such as cross-channel interference, noise~\cite{shan_adaptive_1985}, and multipath~\cite{blomberg_improving_2013}.
+Various approaches have been proposed to combat the issue of~\acrshort*{sos} selection.
+Some authors have proposed to statistically estimate the propagation speed~\cite{stahli_bayesian_2021,ali_local_2022}, and some of these have been specifically proposed in the context of beamforming~\cite{perrot_you_2021}.
+Although the method of Stahli \textit{et al.} \cite{stahli_bayesian_2021} provides pixel-wise estimates of the~\acrshort*{sos}, it requires \textit{a priori} segmentation of the target field, and its utility for beamforming has yet to be studied.